tanboonjoon/main/docs/UserGuide.md

-userPrefsFilePath   | A file path | The location of the user preferences file activeHoursFrom | 0000 to 2400 | The earliest hour that the freetime command would take into account when computing your freetime activeHoursTo | 0000 to 2400 | The latest hour that the freetime command would take into account when computing your freetime enableSudo | true or false | When enabled, you can perform the command and other commands for advanced users
+userPrefsFilePath   | A file path | The location of the user preferences file activeHoursFrom | 0000 to 2400 | The earliest hour that the freetime command would take into account when computing your freetime activeHoursTo | 0000 to 2400 | The latest hour that the freetime command would take into account when computing your freetime enableSudo | true or false | When enabled, you can perform the clear command and other commands for advanced users

 <!-- @@author A0111277M -->
 #### Clearing all entries : `clear`